Anized/botr/docs/ParallelRoute.md

 includes a random delay, making it unlikely that the stages will complete in any deterministic order.

-Each of these processes has it's own copy of the _exchange_ output from stage (2), into which it will store the data it is responsible for querying (as an exchange property `bookProps`, as Java `Properties` object).
+Each of these processes has it's own copy of the _exchange_ output from stage (2), into which it will store the data it is responsible for querying, as the output `body`, a Java `Properties` instance, with a key/value pair representing the data retrieved.

 As the stages complete, the aggregation strategy object, `MergeHub`, sets this map to be the output object.

 Finally, the route specifies that the resulting value should be converted to a `BookRecord`, which is done